AyoubCoding21/ElectroBench/README.md

 # ElectroBench
-ElectroBench is a 45-second long benchmark specifiacally designed to run on old and modern PCs, don't critise it by it using OpenGL 2.1/3.0, and GLSL 1.2/1.3, Even office PCs have low scores at it.
+ElectroBench is a 45-second long benchmark specifiacally designed to run on old and modern PCs, don't critise it by it using OpenGL 2.1/3.0, and GLSL 1.2/1.3, Even office PCs cannot run it.
 It uses OpenGL 2.1/3.0, and C++, and uses Make and CMake for compilation.
 It is designed to be a replacement for glmark (even though it is great and I used it before).

 # Effects